MirandaWopps/Terra/README.md

 It is sending to next node, reading tempeture and sending to a stack the father of the node that is receiving - this phase can have some mistakes. - All at the same time.

-higher the delay where reading temperature - like 30s - better.
+Higher the delay where reading temperature - like 30s - better.
 Low delay means less time to everything happens well.
+Is right below this line: "qPut(sndTemp);// empilha temperatura"